nnkhanhduy/mh-chatbot/README.md

 ## Introduction

-This project is a Retrieval-Augmented Generation (RAG) based mental health chatbot.
+This project implements a Retrieval-Augmented Generation (RAG) based mental health chatbot designed to provide supportive and context-aware responses.
-The system retrieves relevant information from PDF documents and uses a large language model to generate context-aware and supportive responses.
+The system retrieves relevant information from curated PDF documents and combines it with a large language model for both text and voice interactions.
-The chatbot is intended for informational and supportive use only and does not replace professional mental health services.
+This chatbot is intended solely for informational and emotional support and is not a substitute for professional mental health care.

 ## Installation